-Welcome to the Meridian Biogas online consultation
+Welcome to the Meridian Biogas website

 The Future Biogas team are drawing up proposals for Meridian Biogas, which would be a source of sustainable biomethane produced with the support of local farmers.
 The material on this website replicates that which was available at a public consultation event in Thriplow, South Cambridgeshire, on Friday, 7th June 2024.